 Here is my entry in the Montgomery Clift blog-a-thon.
 Naturally, I have gone overboard.
 When I love, I love hard, what can I say.

 A compilation of quotes from and about this extraordinary and complex and tormented actor.
-My favorite performance of his is in Red River.

 I love his work.
 I love watching him think, mainly.
 Nobody thinks like Montgomery Clift.
 I love him most in his youth - the Red River heyday – when he has that cocky independent spirit – matched up against John Wayne – another cocky independent spirit of a very different brand of masculinity … but how interesting it is to see them play off of one another.
 Marvelous movie.